 - Wholly describe the financial reporting of the Public sector entities.

-- Label the requirements and its application to determine the appropriate events and transactions of financial statements.
+- Label the requirements and their application to determine the appropriate events and transactions of financial statements.

 - Stronger understanding in public accounting, for improvising transparency and accountability.